vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 By downloading free add-ons and templates made available for a number of 3D software packages, you can instantly transform your Kinect into a powerful interface with high performance.

-### Introduction

-* Stage 1: Using Kinect V2 to get the bone joints onto an animated rig from Blender
+- [x] Using Kinect V2 to get the bone joints onto an animated rig from Blender
-* Stage 2: Using Inverse Kinematics (IK) to control an arm without tracking human motion
+- [x] Using Inverse Kinematics (IK) to control an arm without tracking human motion
-* Stage 3: Using the IK rig inplace of Stage 1 rig to track the motion of an arm
+- [x] Using the IK rig inplace of Stage 1 rig to track the motion of an arm
-* Stage 4: Transfer serial data from the rigs in Blender to Arbotix-M
+- [ ] Transfer serial data from the rigs in Blender to Arbotix-M
-* Experiments
+- Experiments

 ### Stage 1: Using Kinect V2 to get the bone joints onto an animated rig from Blender